 Google G Suite £3.30/month

 The software you choose will come down to:

 If you are unsure, many like Quickbooks, come with free trials which means you can try before you buy.
 Others, like Xero, have their own certification programs.
 That means you can work your way through their training programs and once qualified, you can tell your clients you are an expert and include your certification logo on your website.

 These will leave you feeling prepared for handling clients, winning business and dealing with problems.
 Prepare templates and policies like:

 Phase 3: Launch

 Now you are officially open for business, it is time to put your marketing plans into action.
-Getting sales in if key to you being able to cover your business costs and pay yourself a salary.
+Getting sales in if the key to you being able to cover your business costs and pay yourself a salary.

 Build a support network

 When you start a bookkeeping business from home, it can be lonely.
 Not only that if you do get stuck or feel unsure you will have no one to check with.
 Start building your support network around you of useful people willing to collaborate.
-There are some superb facebook groups full of like minded people or you can always check back here to read through my tax and business advice posts.
+There are some superb facebook groups full of like-minded people or you can always check back here to read through my tax and business advice posts.
 Good Luck!

 Accountant In Your Inbox